Silvenga/silvenga.com/src/posts/2024/tpm-luks-unlock.md

 1. Hardware initialized - control is given to the UEFI (aka, the BIOS).
 2. UEFI scans for stuff, including any bootable drives.
 If discovered/configured, control is given to code on these bootable drives.
-3. Bootloader executes (Grub2) and scans for the next stage (`vmlinuz`).
+3. Bootloader executes and scans for the next stage.
-4. If found, Grub2 validates that the kernel was signed by it's public key.
+4. If found, the bootloader validates that the kernel was signed by it's public key.
 If valid, then the kernel is given control.
-5. The kernel (e.g. `vmlinuz`) loads and everything else gets mounted.
+5. The kernel loads and everything else gets mounted.
 6. The kernel decrypts the "sealed" master key with the help of the TPM.
 7. The OS is live!